EdgeCDN-X/.github/profile/README.md

 This is a bit tricky use case.
 As per ACME, DNS based certificate issuance can be created for the owned domain (currently edgecdnx.com), we have to solve the challenges of distributing that certificate to the individual endpoints.
 For customer domains we do not have access to their registrar and NS so we have to fallback to HTTP based challenge.
 The problem is, that since this is a CDN, the challenge can end up on any of the nodes due to DNS redirection.
 For this purpose, we will start the challenge on the control plane and build a small helper reverse proxy, which will direct those requests from the individual endpoints to the control plane endpoint where the cert issuance is in progress.
 Once issued, we have to distribute the Certificates to the individual Endpoints.
 SSL management work with custom domains and hostAliases too. ✅

 ### Secure URLS ###
 To avoid access to certain objects publicly it is possible to use URL signatures to prevent unauthorized access to the resources.
 These signatures are often used for signing Stream (HLS or MPEG) playlists.
 Further down the line, once the signature is verified a session cookie is issued which the client can use to access the stream without having to Sign each segment's request.
 The session is only valid for a specific stream.
-Further [reading(https://github.com/EdgeCDN-X/secure-urls)] - ✅
+Further [reading](https://github.com/EdgeCDN-X/secure-urls) - ✅

 # Additional Features
 * Multi cache support -  ✅ - Supported, Multiple Nginx definitions have to be defined
 * S3 upstream connector -  ✅ - Forked from Nginx and adapted to our needs.
 * DNS routing - ✅
-* 302 redirection routing - 🔜 - Will be supported by attaching to the CoreDNS gRPC endpoint
+* 302 redirection routing - ✅
 * Active Healthchecks -  In Progress - ✅
 * HostAliases and Bring you own Domain - ✅
 * Control plane based on CRDs - v1alpha1 version  ✅
-* Controller UI  🔜
+* Controller UI - ✅
 * WAF - Web Application Firewall with mod-security ✅

 # Additional Features - yet unplanned